-The Commission shall commence a public hearing on any permit application, Notice of Intent, or Abbreviated Notice of Resource Area Delineation, or a public meeting on the Request for Determination of Applicability, within 21 days from receipt of a complete permit application, Notice of Intent, or Abbreviated Notice of Resource Area Delineation unless an extension is authorized in writing by the applicant.
+The Commission shall commence a public hearing on any permit application, Notice of Intent, Abbreviated Notice of Resource Area Delineation, or request to amend a final Order of Conditions, or a public meeting on any Request for Determination of Applicability, within 21 days from receipt of a complete application, unless an extension is authorized in writing by the applicant.

-The Commission shall have authority to continue the public hearing or public meeting to a specific date announced at the hearing or meeting, for reasons stated at the hearing or meeting, which may include the need for additional information or plans required of the applicant or others as deemed necessary by the Commission.
+The Commission shall have authority to request that an applicant agree to continue the public hearing or public meeting to a specific date announced at the hearing or meeting, for reasons stated at the hearing or meeting, which may include the need for additional information or plans required of the applicant or others as deemed necessary by the Commission.
 In the event that the applicant objects to a continuance or postponement, the hearing or meeting shall be closed and the Commission shall take action on such information as is available.

-The Commission may combine its hearing or meeting under this bylaw with the hearing or meeting conducted under the Wetlands Protection Act (M.G.L.
-Ch.
+The Commission may combine its public hearing or public meeting under this bylaw with the public hearing or public meeting conducted under the Wetlands Protection Act (M.G.L. c.
 131 §40) and Regulations (310 CMR 10.00).

-8. Permits and Conditions
+8. Decisions and Conditions